 Commercial online services, such as America Online (AOL), contain information about IBM products.
-(For AOL, use the keyword IBM.)
+(For AOL, use the "Go to" keyword IBM Connect.)

 Getting information by fax

 If you have a touch-tone telephone and access to a fax machine, in the U.S. and Canada you can receive by fax marketing and technical information on many topics, including hardware, operating systems, and local area networks (LANs).
 You can call the IBM Automated Fax System 24 hours a day, 7 days a week.
 Follow the recorded instructions, and the requested information will be sent to your fax machine.